Blog

 • Improves mitochondrial function and synthesis in muscle tissue, promoting optimal muscle building and function[12]

-Other benefits of ALA consumption pertain to its ability to increase DHA and EPA levels and are discussed under the relevant omegas below.
+Other benefits of ALA consumption pertain to its ability to increase DHA and EPA levels, which are discussed under the relevant omegas below.

 Side Effects